multiscale/muscle3/docs/source/fortran_api.rst

     returned from and passed to libmuscle functions, but does not contain any directly accessible members.

-    With respect to creation, assignment and copying, ``LIBMUSCLE_Data`` objects act like Python objects: basic values (logicals, strings, integers and reals) get copied, while for lists, dictionaries, and byte arrays, the variable contains a reference which gets copied.
+    With respect to creation, assignment and copying, :f:type:`LIBMUSCLE_Data` objects act like Python objects: basic values (logicals, strings, integers and reals) get copied, while for lists, dictionaries, and byte arrays, the variable contains a reference which gets copied.

 .. f:function:: LIBMUSCLE_Data_create()